hansemannn/titanium-play-billing-demo/README.md

 CODE_SKU_NOT_AVAILABLE                  // "SKU details not available for making purchase"
 ```

-### Check whether the GPBL is finally ready to make purchases and other calls
+### Check whether the Google Play Billing library is finally ready to make purchases and other calls

 ```js
 // this method also tells whether the in-app purchases are supported and ready to make purchases